Sewing Pristine and Often Fragile White Fabrics

 From the classic white blouse to a one-of-a-kind wedding gown, white garments have an appeal unlike any other.
 But the pristine and often fragile qualities that make white fabrics special can also cause the downfall of your project.
 Many of the problems associated with sewing white fabrics can be addressed through either technical know-how or creative design.

-One of the most important steps in sewing white fabrics should take place before you even remove the fabric from the bag: clean your sewing area thoroughly.
+One of the most important steps in sewing white fabrics should take place before you even remove the fabric from the bag: Clean your sewing area thoroughly.
 I take a three-step approach to preparing my sewing studio, and, whenever possible, I group several white projects to be worked on over the same time period, during which I put away any projects that use colored fabrics.

 Several days before I plan to sew white fabrics, I thoroughly clean my sewing machine and oil it.
 I also clean the soleplate of my iron if necessary.
-Shortly before cutting out the fabric, I wipe all my cutting and sewing surfaces with a damp towel to catch all the lint that ordinary dusting leaves behind.
+Shortly before cutting the fabric, I wipe all my cutting and sewing surfaces with a damp towel to catch all the lint that ordinary dusting leaves behind.
 Finally, I run a lint brush over my ironing board.

 When you’re sewing, I recommend washing your hands frequently (to avoid transferring skin oils) and staying away from hand lotions.
 Be careful, too, not to let any cosmetics come in contact with white fabrics.
 Finally, if you’re sewing a colored project in your studio at the same time, cover the white project with a garment bag or a clean sheet whenever you take an extended break to protect it from lint.

-White fabric of almost any weight will be somewhat see-through: the absence of color allows light to pass easily through the fabric.
+White fabric of almost any weight will be somewhat see-through: The absence of color allows light to pass easily through the fabric.
 Even white denim, wool flannel, and gabardine can present show-through problems.
 It’s up to you to decide whether you’d prefer to design around the transparency, or build in some form of opacity.

 The obvious choice when lining a white garment is a matching white lining, but traditional lining fabrics, whether of synthetic (like Hang Loose) or natural fibers (like rayon Ambiance) are not very effective at blocking light transmission through white fabric.
 Drape a layer of lining and fashion fabric over your arm and hold it up to the light.
 If you see the contour of your arm, then your garment will be somewhat transparent.
 To make a garment completely opaque, I recommend underlining as well as lining it.
 Select the underlining for opacity, and choose a lining for comfort.